jvnkr/blogify/README.md

 #### Required:

-- **Docker**: Required to run the application and its dependencies in containers.
+- **Docker** - Required to run the application and its dependencies in containers.

 #### Optional (for local development outside of Docker):